Bitcoin drops, stocks rally ahead of Biden’s budget announcement

 The proposal shows the Biden administration remains undeterred by recent inflation fears and is unlikely to close the liquidity tap anytime soon, having already pumped trillions of dollars into the system to counter the economic effects of the coronavirus pandemic since March 2020.

-That’s potentially a bullish development for bitcoin (BTC, -7.65%), which is widely touted as digital gold.
+That’s potentially a bullish development for bitcoin, which is widely touted as digital gold.
 However, the leading cryptocurrency is changing hands near $35,800 at press time, representing a 7% drop on the day.
 The decline comes a day after buyers failed to establish a foothold above the $40,000 mark.

 However, the prospect of more liquidity is pushing stocks higher.
 The pan-European Stoxx 600 index is trading 0.43% higher at new record highs above 445 points, according to Investing.com.
 Futures tied to the S&P 500 are also hinting at a positive start to trading on Friday with a 0.5% gain.